Landria/primes_multiplication_table/README.md

 # Primes multiplication table

 The program prints out a multiplication table of the first N prime numbers.
-The program runs from the command line and print to screen one table.
+The program runs from the command line and prints to screen one table.

 ## Run